JohnEarnest/Octo/Chip8 Programming.md

 		sprite v0 v0 5 # built in characters are 5 pixels tall
 		loop again

 There are two caveats here: the number displayed is in hexadecimal and we can only display a single digit.
 How do we display larger numbers?
-That's where 'bcd' comes in.
+That's where `bcd` comes in.
 It'll take a number in a register, split it into hundreds, tens and ones and then store those into sequential addresses in memory.
-Then we use 'load' to scoop those values into the bottom three registers and use 'hex' like before to display them.
+Then we use `load` to scoop those values into the bottom three registers and use `hex` like before to display them.

 	# temporary storage for hundreds, tens and ones:
 	: digits 0 0 0